 Medicaid members usually don’t pay anything for covered services.
 They may have to pay small out-of-pocket costs for certain services.
 But it's limited to minimal amounts.*

 If you’re eligible for both Medicare and Medicaid, then you qualify for a Dual Eligible Special Needs Plan.
-A D-SNP combines Medicare and Medicaid benefits into one plan.
-D-SNPs often offer the most comprehensive health benefits of all the Medicare plans.
+This type of Medicare plan combines Medicare and Medicaid benefits into one plan.
+They often offer the most comprehensive health benefits of all the Medicare plans.

-D-SNPs also often provide a care coordinator.
+These plans also provide a care coordinator.
 This person can let you know what your benefits are.
-Aetna D-SNP members get a care coordinator as part of an entire care team.
+Aetna members get a care coordinator as part of a bigger care team.
 An Aetna D-SNP care team can help you:

-D-SNPs also offer benefits beyond those of Original Medicare or Medicaid alone.
-All D-SNPs are different.
-But here are some of the added benefits and services that come with Aetna D-SNPs:*
+The plans also offer benefits beyond those of Original Medicare or Medicaid alone.
+All plans are different.
+But here are some of the added benefits and services that come with Aetna plans:*

-Finally, all D-SNP members pay very low to no out-of-pocket costs.* By combining Medicare and Medicaid, D-SNPs can offer quality and affordable health care that may fit your needs.
+Finally, all members pay very low to no out-of-pocket costs.* With Medicare and Medicaid working together, this plan can offer quality and affordable health care that may fit your needs.

 *FOR COVERAGE BY STATE: Benefits and coverage vary from state to state.
 Check with a licensed Aetna agent to confirm coverage in your area.